 College Data Breach—Main Causes and Prevention Strategies Explained

 Data breaches are an unfortunate reality these days, even for colleges and universities—and their impact can be hugely damaging.
-According to a recent study by Comparitech, over 2,600 data breaches occurred in U.S. schools between 2005 and 2023, affecting nearly 32 million records.
+According to a recent study by Comparitech, over 1,300 data breaches occurred in U.S. colleges and universities between 2005 and 2023, affecting more than 26 million records.

-The good news is that institutions can take steps to reduce the risk and recover if information is exposed.
+The good news is there are steps institutions can take to reduce the risk and recover if information is exposed.
 By understanding the threats, implementing stronger protections, and knowing how to respond to a college data breach, higher education institutions can avoid becoming another statistic.
+Learn what measures higher institutions can take to safeguard your child’s data, and find out what service can help you protect your child’s personal information yourself.

-A college data breach refers to unauthorized and potentially malicious access, disclosure, or acquisition of sensitive or confidential information belonging to a college or university.
-These breaches can occur when cybercriminals gain access to a college’s computer systems, networks, or databases, exposing sensitive data to potential theft or manipulation.
+College data breaches occur when cybercriminals gain access to a college’s computer systems, networks, or databases, exposing sensitive data to potential theft or manipulation.
 Sensitive information that can be targeted in a college data breach includes:

 • Faculty and staff information—Employee records, including personal details and payroll information, may be compromised in a breach

-• Research data—Colleges and universities often engage in cutting-edge research, and the theft of research data can have severe consequences.
+• Research data—Colleges and universities often engage in research, and the theft of collected data can have severe consequences.
 This may include scientific research or proprietary information

-• Financial data—Information related to the institution’s finances, including budgets, donor records, and financial transactions, can be targeted for financial gain or disruption
+• Financial data—Cybercriminals may target information related to the institution’s finances, including budgets, donor records, and financial transactions, to commit financial fraud

 • Health records—Some educational institutions have medical or health-related programs where they store sensitive patient records.
 Breaches of medical records can result in violations of health privacy laws